 The dupe: Every fort has to start somewhere, and this solid choice offers a perfect foundation for your own curtain additions.

 The original: Another Amber Lewis creation, this bunk bed is perfect for so many reasons—starting with the dual-size beds and ending with the handy built-in bookshelf.
 (And can we talk about that cool custom stairway?)

 The dupe: Take advantage of the shelves in this Pottery Barn piece to get them started young on their library.
 You can even add your own custom-size bed below thanks to an open alcove: Just choose a simple frame, and you’re all set.

 The original: Sunset hues rule in this adorable nursery, thought up by Jenna Densten.
 The simple arched rail is a small detail, but set against the pinks and white built-in furniture, it adds some dimension.

 The dupe: This Perludi alternate features a similar curved railing, and since it’s a raw wood, you can paint it any shade you like.
-We recommend sticking with a clean white so you can style it up with the vibrant bedding of your choice.
+We recommend sticking with a clean white so you can style it with the vibrant bedding of your choice.

 The Rustic One

-The dupe: That said, not all of us are graced with charming architectural gems in our homes, so you can fake a wooden beam by way of a bunk with a dark walnut accent strip.
+The dupe: That said, not all of us are graced with charming architectural gems in our homes, so you can fake a wood beam by way of a bunk with a dark walnut accent strip.